Chartres and the Pistis Sophia

 “The left portal is more enigmatic and art historians still argue over the correct identification.
 The tympanum shows Christ standing on a cloud, apparently supported by two angels.
 Some see this as a depiction of the Ascension of Christ (in which case the figures on the lower lintel would represent the disciples witnessing the event) while others see it as representing the Parousia, or Second Coming of Christ (in which case the lintel figures could be either the prophets who foresaw that event or else the ‘Men of Galilee’ mentioned in Acts 1:9-11).
 The presence of angels in the upper lintel, descending from a cloud and apparently shouting to those below, would seem to support the latter interpretation.
 The archivolts contain the signs of the zodiac and the labours of the months – standard references to the cyclical nature of time which appear in many gothic portals.”
 (1)

-Yet, on closer inspection, this explanation may not be so clearly spelled out in this sculpture.
-For example, why are the two angels flanking Christ standing back, as if rearing from his presence?
-This is contrasted by an image from Notre Dame in Paris where the angels are positioned with great reverence.
+Scholars have struggled to explain this image and these are two explanations that try to wrangle it into either a scene of the ascension or the second coming.
+There are questions that pose a challenge of why the two angels flanking Christ standing back, as if rearing from his presence This is contrasted by an image from Notre Dame in Paris where the angels are positioned with great reverence.

 The Pistis Sophia is an ancient Coptic codex, translated from original Greek, that includes lengthy expositions on Christ’s post crucifixion teaching to his disciples.
 Early in the first book there is an astonishing description of Christ making an ascent into the sky in a brilliant cloud of light.
 The disciples are extremely afraid, not knowing if he is to return or if there might be catastrophe to follow.